Summer Holiday Destinations to Beat the Heat

 Let’s take a reality check first.
 Summers in India are intrinsically about cursing government for unscheduled power cuts while swatting bugs, chasing after kulfiwalas in the street for a cold bite, sleeping on the roof tops, wiping off sweat every other minute, enrolling in hobby classes, sucking the sweet flavours out of fresh mangoes, taking time out during IPL games, and packing bags for an exciting trip to cherish forever and after.

 In Indian summers, mercury boils to unbearable temperatures that can melt door-knobs never mind the popsicles.
-Whether you’re a student looking to cool down after exam fever, a parent planning a long family trip, or just a solo traveller looking to escape the heat, here’s a list of summer holiday destinations in India.
+Whether you’re a student looking to cool down after exam fever, a parent planning a long family trip, or just a solo traveller looking to escape the heat.

 The capital of the state known as the “Abode of Clouds” is also a popular hill station with an elevation of 1500 metres.
 Let the moist breeze coming down from rolling hills settle on your face as you soak up the colonial-era charm and traditions of indigenous Khashi people.
 Elephant Falls, Lady Hydari Park, Entomological Museum, and Umiam Lake are major tourist attractions in Shillong.